Camden, Maine

 Pemaquid Point Lighthouse Park

-Pemaquid Lighthouse is a historic lighthouse located in Bristol Maine.
+Pemaquid Lighthouse, one of Maine’s many historic lighthouses, is located in Bristol, Maine.
 Commissioned by President John Quincy Adams and built in 1827, it now serves as a museum and a working light for the U.S. Coast Guard.

 Baxter State Park - Millinocket, Maine